jamesdiao/ERCC-Plotting-Tool/README.md

 ### ONLINE APPLICATION

-The tool is primarily hosted at: https://exrna-atlas.org/exat/publicAnalyses.
+The tool is hosted at: https://exrna-atlas.org/exat/publicAnalyses.

 -------------------------------------------------------------